Domenico Prattichizzo: Scientific leadership

-He is president of the Eurohaptics Society and Member of the Technical Board of ARTES 4.0, advanced robotics and enabling digital technologies & systems, one of the highest-level tech hubs in Italy to accelerate innovation.
+He is president of the Eurohaptics Society, and a Member of the Technical Board of ARTES 4.0, advanced robotics and enabling digital technologies & systems.

 He co-authored and published a 2020 book Augmenting Human Manipulation Abilities with Supernumerary Robotic Limbs.

 In 2019 he was co-founder of I-RIM, the Institute for Robotics and Intelligent Machines, an Italian foundation created to offer an organizational reference for its members and stakeholders, and to interact with public institutions on the topics of Robotics and Intelligent Machines.

 He has been chair of the IEEE RAS Italian Chapter from 2006 to 2010, awarded with the RAS Chapter of the Year Award in 2009.

 From January 2020 he is editor in chief of the journal IEEE Transactions on Haptics.
 From 2007 to 2013 he served as Co-Editor in Chief for the IEEE Transactions on Haptics.

 He is currently an associate editor of the journal Frontiers in Robotics and AI, section biomedical robotics.

 He has been appointed as area chair of the conference Robotics Science and Systems (RSS) in 2014 and 2015, and as chair and plenary/keynote speaker in many international conferences.